 - Some research shows that the effects of a concussion on cognitive ability can still be measured 30 years later

-- Initial symptoms might include dizziness, slurred speech and amnesia
+- Initial symptoms might include dizziness, slurred speech, and amnesia

-What is concussion?
+What is a concussion?

 Concussion can cause cognitive, physical and emotional changes.

 The brain floats in cerebral fluid which protects it from jolts and bumps.
 A violent jolt or a severe blow to the head can cause the brain to bump hard against the skull.

 This can result in the tearing of nerve fibers and the rupturing of blood vessels under the skull, leading to a build-up of blood.